PaulKinlan/paul.kinlan.me/content/2015-08-04-quick-script-for-prefetch.markdown

 ---
+date: 2015-08-04
+description: I love (actual love) the `window.performance` API.
+Use it to help speed up your site.
+image_header: /images/dns-prefetch.jpg
 slug: quick-script-for-prefetch
-date: 2015-08-04
+summary: I'm really excited about the power of the `window.performance` API for web optimization.
+It provides valuable insights into network activity, helping identify areas for improvement.
+I've been focusing on site speed, and DNS prefetching is one easy win.
+By including `<link rel='dns-prefetch'>`, we can resolve domain names early, potentially reducing connection latency.
+To simplify finding domains for prefetching, I created a script that uses `window.performance` to gather a list of domains contacted during page load.
+You can try it out using the provided bookmarklet.
+The `window.performance` API opens up many opportunities for automating performance enhancements.
+tags:
+- performance
+- web performance
+- dns prefetch
+- window.performance
+- optimization
+- javascript
+- bookmarklet
-title: "Working out what DNS to prefetch"
+title: Working out what DNS to prefetch
-description: "I love (actual love) the `window.performance` API.
-Use it to help speed up your site."
-image_header: "/images/dns-prefetch.jpg"

 ---

 I won't lie.
 I love (actual love) the `window.performance` API.
 It gives you so much information